 Write a title that summarizes your question

-- Service – Service or technology you’re leveraging.
+- Service: The service or technology you’re using.

 Keep it clear and concise

-- Technology – Include the technologies involved in your scenario or that you intend to leverage.
-E.g.: Azure WebApps, Python, code snippet, etc.
+- Service: Mention the technologies involved in your scenario or the ones you intend to use, such as Azure WebApps, Python, code snippet, etc.

-- Screenshot/screencast: If possible, share a screenshot, video, code snippets, or logs for other users to understand your issue better.
+- Supporting materials: If possible, include a screenshot, video, code snippets, or logs to help other users understand your issue better.